-Why you’ll love these Vampire cookies
+Reasons to love these Vampire cookies

-They’re easy and fun to bake.
+- They’re fun and easy to bake.

-They look super spooky.
+- They look super spooky.

 - Add the teeth.
 Arrange the mini marshmallows around the edge of one cookie half.